-Regardless of the size of the hard drive of the computer or laptop system, the space fills up quickly and often we fail to check this.
+Regardless of the size of the hard drive of the computer or laptop system, space fills up quickly and often we fail to check this.
 The downloaded files or saved files somehow manage to expand and fill the hard drive space which makes the system slow.

-No matter how large sized hard drive your system use, the space fills up so quickly even without your knowledge.
+No matter how large sized hard drive your system use, space fills up so quickly even without your knowledge.
 Your downloaded and saved files somehow manage to expand and fill the hard drive space and make the system slow, especially true for internet lovers.
 A computer with a low hard disk space run slowly and gives you a painful experience.
 Well, there could be various many reasons that make a computer slow; this post helps you free up space for important files and programs by removing the junk cluttering up your hard disk.